caprica/vlcj/README.md

 *This artefact may not be available for quite some time, we do not push snapshot releases to Maven Central.*

+The core vlcj project now no longer contains the required JNA bindings to LibVLC, these are provided instead by the separate [vlcj-natives](https://github.com/caprica/vlcj-natives) project.
+The vlcj core project therefore has a new required dependency on the vlcj-natives project.

+If you are using Maven (or similar) to manage your dependencies, the vlcj-natives dependency will be handled automatically for you (you only need to explicitly add vlcj to your project, not vlcj-natives).

+If you are installing vlcj manually, then you will need to include the new vlcj-natives jar file along with the existing vlcj jar file.

 Threading Model
 ---------------